 A sole proprietorship is a great, informal structure that has many benefits for small business owners.
 When deciding on a type of business structure, it’s important to consider the pros and cons of a sole proprietorship.
 While these businesses do not offer their owners liability protection and make it difficult to raise money, they’re also incredibly easy to establish and administer.

 As a sole proprietor, you can create tax and liability issues in the future if you mix business and personal funds.
-We recommend you get a business checking account from Chase, which offers competitive fee structures to other providers and a bonus up to $300.
-Get started today with a minimum $25 deposit!
+We recommend you get a business checking account from Chase, which offers competitive fee structures to other providers and a bonus.
+Get started today with no minimum deposit!